MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 This section lists all the functionality that will be restricted until an environment is provisioned.
 These restrictions apply:

 - Only for the default environment.
-- Only for the trial users and the users who purchase Dynamics 365 Customer Voice through Web Direct.<!--note from editor: What is "Web Direct"?
-I don't find it in our style guides or on the web in relation to our products, but it sounds like something we perhaps should add.-->
+- Only for the trial users and the users who purchase Dynamics 365 Customer Voice through Microsoft 365 admin center.

 **What can you do while an environment is getting provisioned?**